hempisolate/hempisolate/README.md

 <div align="center">

 a hypochondriac; i think of you, blood\
-pressure spikes! i'll have a heart attack,\
+pressure spikes. i'll have a heart attack,\
 the things i do to see you smile...

 </div>